arduino/docs-content/content/software/ide-v2/tutorials/01.getting-started-ide-v2/ide-v2-autocomplete-feature.md

 Typically, your sketches are saved in a folder named `Arduino` in your `Documents` folder.

-To access your sketchbook, click on the **file icon** located in the left hand menu.
+To access your sketchbook, click on the **folder icon** located in the left hand menu.

 ### Board Manager